LDS-Data/lds-church-discipline/README.md

 ## Inbox

 The following are believed to have undergone formal church discipline but this needs to be investigated and documented:

+On April 8, 1854, Hartley was in Salt Lake City for the general conference of the LDSchurch.
+On the first day, he was called to serve a mission to Texas.
+The next day, in the after-noon session, President Brigham Young arose andexclaimed, “If that Jesse T. Hartley that I voted for yesterday to go on a mission,is the Lawyer that came from oregon last fall—I re\[s\]cind my vote—forthat man is a vagrant—a thief, & a robber.
+He ought to be baptised in SaltLake with stones tied to him & hold him under 24 hou\[rs\] to wash away onehundredth part of his sins: He ought to be Sent to hell across lots on a missio\[n\]to preach to the damned.
+If that hartley appointed on a mission is not this onethat I speak of, this will not hurt him—but if he is the man, what I have saidis right!
+If the man is here he may come to the Stand and Speak for himself.”21

 * Roger Orton
 * Hiram Page